Enryun/Common_SwiftUI/README.md

 <img src="https://github.com/user-attachments/assets/34af9314-f8e4-4695-ab76-a433d116b9f7" width="220">

+Size:
+- Frame Size: Adjust the view's frame size with `.frame(width:height:)` modifier to fit various UI spaces.

+### 5.3 ArcProgress:

+A customizable circular progress bar for SwiftUI, unique for its adjustable trim and rotation.

 Parameters:
 - `progress`: A binding to a `CGFloat` that represents the current progress (from 0.0 to 1.0).
 - `lineWidth`: The thickness of the progress bar's line.
-- `startAngle`: The angle at which the progress starts, with `.zero` being the default.
 - `color`: The color of the bar's tint.
 - `colors`: An array of `Color` to create a gradient for the progress bar (used when more than one color is desired).
 - `backgroundColor`: The color of the bar's background.

 You can use either a single color or a gradient of colors for the progress bar.

-Size:
-- Frame Size: Adjust the view's frame size with `.frame(width:height:)` modifier to fit various UI spaces.

-### 5.3 ArcProgress:

-A customizable circular progress bar for SwiftUI, unique for its adjustable trim and rotation.

 Example: